stefanos87/container-kubernetes-tutorials/3-container_volumes/README.md

 ### Buildah / Podman
 * *container-build.sh* - it can be launched to build the container image using Buildah utility; the script removes the container image from the local registry and re-builds it.
-* *container-run-no-volume.sh* - it can be launched to run container locally using Podman utility; the script removes running container and runs a fresh container instance.
+* *container-run-no-volume.sh* - it can be launched to run container locally with no volumes attached, using Podman utility; the script removes running container and runs a fresh container instance.
-* *docker-run-with-volume.sh* - it can be launched to run container locally using Podman utility; the script removes running container and runs a fresh container instance.
+* *docker-run-with-volume.sh* - it can be launched to run container locally with volumes attached, using Podman utility; the script removes running container and runs a fresh container instance.
 * *container-push.sh* - it can be launched to push the container image to Docker Hub.
 You will need to modify *$CONTAINER_IMAGE_NAME* parameter in *setenv.sh* appropriately to push to the correct Docker Hub repository.

 All the relevant parameters are externalized and can be changed in *setenv.sh* script.